BSI-Bund/secvisogram/README.md

 [Secvisogram](https://secvisogram.github.io) is a tool for creating and editing advisories in [CSAF](https://github.com/oasis-tcs/csaf/blob/master/csaf_2.0/prose/csaf-v2-editor-draft.md) [format](https://github.com/oasis-tcs/csaf/blob/master/csaf_2.0/json_schema/csaf_json_schema.json).

 Secvisogram is inspired by the project [Vulnogram](https://vulnogram.github.io/) - "a tool for creating and editing CVE information in CVE JSON format".
 Both names share the same Greek suffix '-gram' which is used for denoting something written or recorded in a particular way.
 Vulnerability-related information is often not enough - mostly, only the remediation information enables the end user to act efficiently in responding to these concerns.
-This information is usually conveyed in **Secutiry Advisories**.
+This information is usually conveyed in **Security Advisories**.
 Therefore, the first part of the name Secvisogram abbreviates the words _Security Advisory_.

 Secvisogram aims to make it easier for vendors and other security advisory issuing parties to record the advisory details in the CSAF format.